khulnasoft-bot/github-actions-sandbox/docs/en/docs/advanced/websockets.md

 ## Using `Depends` and others

-In WebSocket endpoints you can import from `fastapi` and use:
+In WebSocket endpoints you can import from `readyapi` and use:

 * `Depends`
 * `Security`